CVmee/app/README.md

 **You can try the app :point_right: [here](http://cvmee.herokuapp.com/)** :point_left:

 **Disclaimer**: this is still a work in progress.
-Expect some buggy behaviour while I build things up.
+Expect some buggy behaviour/styling while I build things up.

 ## What can it do?